 The Company is involved in certain claims and legal actions arising in the ordinary course of business.
 In the opinion of management, based upon the advice of counsel, the ultimate disposition of these matters will not have a material adverse effect on the financial position or results of operations of the Company.
-The Company has recently been contacted by representatives of certain insurance companies, and individuals in a purported class action, who have asserted claims for private reimbursement which are similar to the Government claims recently settled.
-The Company is carefully evaluating these claims, however, due to the early stage of the claims, the ultimate outcome cannot presently be predicted.
+In addition, the Company has recently been contacted by representatives of certain insurance companies, and individuals in a purported class action, who have asserted claims for private reimbursement which are similar to the Government claims recently settled.
+The Company is carefully evaluating these claims, and although there can be no assurance, based upon the information currently available to it, management does not believe that the ultimate outcome of these claims will have a material adverse effect on its financial condition.
+However, due to the early stage of such claims, management cannot make an estimate of loss or predict whether or not such claims will have a material adverse effect on the Company's results of operations in any particular period.